Clement Clem Johnson Jennings 1770 – 1837

 Clement Johnson Jennings's Will and Estate

-It can be viewed on the Anderson Jennings page.
+It can be viewed on his profile.

-Newspaper Notice of Clement Johnson Jennings Estate Sale
+Newspaper Notice: Clem Jennings Estate Sale

 1837 May 08 Republican Banner, Page 3